kdoore/1335GitBook/function-populategradientgrid.md

 }
 ```
 ###Logic to render each PShape at a given x,y location
 //This code should also be refactored into a function so we can call it multiple times to have the shapeMatrix drawn at different initial x,y positions.
+This is done in the following section: Function: [DisplayShapeMatrix()](/function-displayshapematrix.md)